SEI-R-2-22/u2_hw_react_calculator/README.md

 - Like usual, use `npx create-react-app simple-calculator` to make a new project.
 - `cd` into your new React app
 - Create a `components` folder within the `src` directory to store any components we'll create in this deliverable
+- `npm start` to start up your new React app

 ## Instructions